andersonreisoares/DivideAndSegment/README.md

 ## Warning

-Is necessary to inform the EPSG of image.
+Is necessary to provide the EPSG of image.

 ## License